Department B: Infrastructure, Networks, Mobility and Logistics

-Responsible: M. Morfoulaki
+Head: M. Morfoulaki

-In addition, Laboratory B1 deals with the planning, operation, and management of public transport systems with emphasis on optimization of their performance and their integration with other modes of transport.
+It deals with the planning, operation, and management of public transport systems with emphasis on optimization of their performance and their integration with other modes of transport.

 In addition, methods and the indicators for evaluating the quality of transport services in urban and suburban areas for passengers and freight transport (by use of KPIs).

-Responsible: J. Salanova
+Head: J. M. Salanova Grau

 Τhe Laboratory develops technologies and techniques for collecting, managing and certifying data from multiple sources.
 It also develops algorithms for specific transportation problems such as managing fleets and providing routing services.